sclavijosuero/pw-api-plugin/README.md

   - `Params` and `Other Options/Config` (for both Playwright native and Axios requests).
   - `HTTP Basic Auth`, `Proxy`, and `Functions` (specific to Axios requests only).
 - New environment variables:
-  - `LOG_API_UI`: Enables or disables the display of API call details in the Playwright UI (disabled by default).
+  - `LOG_API_UI`: Enables or disables the display of API call details in the Playwright UI (enabled by default).
   - `LOG_API_REPORT`: Enables or disables the inclusion of API call details as attachments in reports (disabled by default).
 - Included in the response the Approximate Duration and Status Text.
-- Improved default behavior: The content in the Request and Response tabs is collapsed by default to reduce visual clutter.
 - Enhanced API inspection: View detailed information about individual APIs by clicking a specific request in the Actions panel.
 (Previously, details for the entire list of API calls were shown at the end of a test.)
 - Performance improvements.
 - Deep reengineering of the core source code for better efficiency and maintainability.